Los Angeles Domestic Violence Attorney

 Domestic violence has the potential to ruin families, cause serious physical injuries, and impose irreversible psychological harms.
 If you have been the victim of domestic violence it is important to understand the legal options available to you.
 Similarly, false allegations of domestic abuse can ruin a person’s life.
 If you have been falsely accused of domestic violence it is important to aggressively defend yourself against any baseless claims.

 The Los Angeles domestic violence attorneys at Berenji & Associates have more than 100 years of combined experience and have seen, first-hand, how domestic violence can disrupt and ruin a family.
 Whether you’re a victim of violence or false allegations, we can help you fight to protect your rights.
-Call our Los Angeles office today to schedule a free consultation and learn more.
+Call our Los Angeles office today to schedule a case evaluation and learn more.
 We will review your situation, explain your rights, and provide some preliminary insight into your case.